yinkaisheng/Python-UIAutomation-for-Windows/readme.md

-# The automation module
+# The uiautomation module

-This module is for automation on Windows(Windows XP with SP3, Windows Vista, Windows 7 and Windows 8/8.1/10).
+This module is for UIAutomatoin on Windows(Windows XP with SP3, Windows Vista, Windows 7 and Windows 8/8.1/10).
-It supports automation for the applications which implmented IUIAutomation, such as MFC, Windows Form, WPF, Modern UI(Metro UI), Qt and Firefox.
+It supports UIAutomatoin for the applications which implmented IUIAutomation, such as MFC, Windows Form, WPF, Modern UI(Metro UI), Qt and Firefox.

-automation is shared under the MIT Licence.
+uiautomation is shared under the MIT Licence.
 This means that the code can be freely copied and distributed, and costs nothing to use.

-Only 3 files(<font color=blue>**automation.py, AutomationClientX86.dll and AutomationClientX64.dll**</font>) are needed for UIAutomation.
+Only 3 files(**uiautomation.py, AutomationClientX86.dll and AutomationClientX64.dll**) are needed for UIAutomation.
 Other scripts are all demos.

-Run 'automation.py -h' for help.
+Run 'uiautomation.py -h' for help.
 Run automate_notepad_py3.py to see a simple demo.

 Microsoft IUIAutomation Minimum supported client: